What Does Rain Symbolize in the Bible?

 The Symbol of Rain

-Rain is a powerful symbol that we can interpret in a variety of ways depending on the context in which it appears.
-Rain depicts God as our source of physical and spiritual life.
+Rain is a powerful symbol that you can interpret in a variety of ways depending on the context in which it appears.
+Rain depicts God as your source of physical and spiritual life.
 Yet rain can also appear as God’s act of judgment against sin or wrongdoing.

 God Our Provider